Kategórie

 This exchange underscores the value of bilateral collaboration within the EuroCC network, especially in aligning national initiatives and fostering knowledge transfer across borders.

-The NCC Slovakia would like to thank Susana Caetano, Elana Araujo, and Ana Afonso z tímu FCCN/NCC Portugal za ich srdečné prijatie a inšpiratívnu výmenu.
+The NCC Slovakia would like to thank Susana Caetano, Elana Araujo, from Ana Afonso z tímu FCCN/NCC Portugal za ich srdečné prijatie a inšpiratívnu výmenu.
 Tešíme sa na pokračovanie tejto spolupráce a skorú realizáciu prvého spoločného webinára!